Random-typ/Cloudflare-Dynamic-DNS/README.md

 In less than ten minutes you can install and configure your Cloudflare dynamic DNS.
 Just click [HERE](https://github.com/Random-typ/Cloudflare-Dynamic-DNS/releases) and download the latest version.

 # Building yourself with Visual Studio
-Just dowblosd the repo and open the solution file with VS.
+Just download the repository and open the solution file with VS.
 Packages you might need for the compilation are .Net Desktop development with C#
 and C++ development.